Introduction and policy context

 Current pressures on hospital beds

 The way hospital beds are used has evolved over time.
 In particular, occupancy rates have increased in recent years (see box below).
-In England, data on overnight hospital bed occupancy is available from 2010/11 and has risen from an average of 87.1 per cent in 2010/11 to 90.3 per cent in 2016/17 (based on unweighted averages of quarterly occupancy rates) (see Figure 9).
-Between January and March of 2017, it reached 91.4 per cent – the highest recorded for any quarter.
+In England, data on overnight hospital bed occupancy is available from 2010/11 and has risen from an average of 87.1 per cent in 2010/11 to over 90 per cent in recent years (see Figure 8).

-The true level is even higher than these figures suggest.
+The true level of hospital bed use is even higher than these figures suggest.
 Occupancy of overnight hospital beds is recorded at midnight; beds from which a patient has been discharged before midnight are recorded as unoccupied.
-Allowing for the fact that more than one patient can use a bed in a day, the Royal College of Emergency Medicine recently claimed that daytime occupancy rates for general and acute beds frequently exceed 100 per cent (Royal College of Emergency Medicine 2016, p 3).
+Allowing for the fact that more than one patient can use a bed in a day, the Royal College of Emergency Medicine has suggested that daytime occupancy rates for general and acute beds frequently exceed 100 per cent (Royal College of Emergency Medicine 2016, p3).

-Similarly, official occupancy figures do not reflect the true picture during winter months, when more people tend to be admitted from A&E attendances, particularly as a result of respiratory problems (NHS England 2013), and delays in discharging patients are particularly challenging.
-From late December to early March 2017 national occupancy of overnight general and acute beds was consistently above 90 per cent and regularly exceeded 95 per cent.
-In response, trusts opened large numbers of winter escalation beds – peaking at slightly more than 5,000 extra beds on two days in early January (NHS England 2017f).
+Similarly, quarterly occupancy figures do not reflect the periods of intense pressure during winter months, when more people tend to be admitted from A&E, particularly as a result of respiratory problems (NHS England 2013), and delays in discharging patients are particularly challenging.
+Over winter months, occupancy of overnight general and acute beds nationally is consistently above 90 per cent and regularly exceeded 95 per cent.
+In response, trusts open large numbers of winter escalation beds to cope with this rising demand.

 - Bed-occupancy rate